miteshviras/Adonis-js-v6-api/readme.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file. create .env file and copy all varialbles from .env.example
+To run this project, you will need to add the following environment variables to your .env file. create .env file and copy all variables from .env.example

 ## Run Database Migration